yr5913/school-web-app/README.md

 94. enabled debug=true that logs all debug level and above level logs which belongs to spring framework
 95. added trace=true but commented as it logs all the logs from the spring framework
 96. Enabled custom logging for custom packages using application properties
+97. grouping packages for enabled different log levels for the packaged groups